Essential Sanitization Steps for Massage Therapists

 General Hygiene:

-Our Massage Therapists are expected to practice exceptional General Hygiene each & every day.
+We uphold the highest standard of practicing exceptional General Hygiene each & every day.
 This includes (but is not limited to) regular hand washing (especially after eating, after using the bathroom facilities, and before and after each session with each and every client).
-Our Massage Therapists are also expected to wash their hands after touching their face & hair.
+Hands are also often washed after touching their face & hair.
 Hand washing follows a strict 6-step protocol to ensure proper sanitation.
 Hand sanitizer may also be utilized during massage sessions and throughout the day, following a 3-step protocol.

-Additionally, we keep our hair short and/or tied back and away from our face, and keep nails cut and trimmed short.
+Additionally, we keep our hair short and/or tied back and away from our face during sessions, and keep nails cut and trimmed short.
 Other general hygienic measures are taken as often as possible to keep us clean and professional in appearance and in practice.

 Clean Linens for Each Massage:

-After each and every massage, our Massage Therapists change the massage tables and head rest covers, and replace the used linens with clean ones.
-Our sheets, headrest covers, and blankets are all washed and sanitized on a regular and consistent basis, changed out after every single session.
-If towels, rags, pillow cases or other lines are used during a session, they are changed out and replaced with fresh clean ones, as well.
+After each and every massage, we change the massage tables and head rest covers, and replace the used linens with clean ones.
+Sheets, headrest covers, and blankets are all washed and sanitized on a regular and consistent basis, changed out after every single session.
+If towels, rags, pillow cases or other linens are used during a session, they are changed out and replaced with fresh clean ones, as well.

 Disinfecting & Sanitizing:

-Every day our Massage Tables are regularly wiped down & disinfected, along with stools, bolsters, head rests, massage tools, and any other hard surfaces in the massage room or office.
+Every day Massage Tables are regularly wiped down & disinfected, along with stools, bolsters, head rests, massage tools, and any other hard surfaces in the massage room.
 This is done at the beginning of the day, end of the day, and in between clients as necessary.
-A general clean is performed at LEAST once a day of the whole office, with a deeper clean being performed at least twice a week – this includes reception area, each treatment room, bathrooms, break room, and offices.
 Hard surfaces are thoroughly wiped down with disinfectant, and Lysol or other similar disinfectant spray is used on other surfaces that cannot be wiped down, such as chairs.
 Door knobs, light switches, etc. are all cleaned with a disinfectant on a regular basis as well.

 Taking care of yourself and others also means taking care of your environment.